celasa/biomass_thesis/docs/qminos_solveme-installation.md

 ## Final COBRAme+qMINOS+solveME installation guide

 Here are all the necessary steps to create a Python environment to solve ME-models using qMINOS.
-All the steps from the start are provided first, but if it is necessary to create a new conda environment with qMINOS and solveME previously compiled go to the second section:
+All the steps from the start are provided first, but if it is necessary to create a new conda environment with qMINOS and solveME previously compiled go to the second section (Create new environment):

 ### Requirements
 * Anaconda